Nazim-fad/prototype-of-an-AI-agent/README.md

 - **Email Generation** → Drafts responses to suppliers and sends via Gmail
 - **Interactive Chat** → Ask follow-up questions about uploaded documents with RAG-powered semantic search

+You can find a better description in the presentation slides.

 ## Quick Start

 ### Prerequisites